This state was named the best place to retire in the U.S.

 Indeed, food prices have increased dramatically since 2019, with Americans spending more of their income on food than they have in 30 years.
 Home prices rose 5.3% from April 2023 to April 2024, according to a June analysis from CoreLogic.
 Auto insurance went up a whopping 19.5% year over year in June, the latest CPI data shows.

-Americans also say they are behind on saving for retirement.
-Only one in five workers who are 55 years old have $447,000 or more in retirement savings, Prudential Financial's 2024 Pulse of the American Retiree Survey found.
-And a separate study on Gen X's preparedness for retirement found that half of those surveyed said they'd need a "miracle" to retire.
+Wherever Americans choose to hang up their spurs, most people are behind on saving for retirement.
+Only one in five workers age 55 and up have $447,000 or more in retirement savings, a recent Prudential Financial survey found.
+Meanwhile, a separate study on Generation X-ers' preparedness for retirement found that half of those surveyed said they would need a "miracle" to retire.

 While Delaware's cost of living is higher than the national average, the state scored well on other affordability metrics.
 For example, it has no state or local sales tax, and residents don't have to pay income tax on social security benefits.